Schedule of values: Calculation

+Usage

 "For Projects/Jobs with multiple “extra” categories, the Contractor/Vendor must create separate Schedule of Values which clearly segregates costs among each “Extra” category for billing, reporting and audit purposes (breakdown to be determined by Owner.)
 The Schedule of Values must be approved prior to first Payment Application.
 Schedule of Values can only be changed with approved Budget Transfer process in project accounting software, or by Change Order.
 After the Schedule of Values is approved, it becomes the basis for all Contractor/Vendor invoices for hard and soft costs."

-When using the Schedule of Values (SOV) for pay applications the submitter will typically bill on a percentage basis.
+When using the Schedule of Values for pay applications the submitter will typically bill on a percentage basis.
 That is to say that the amount billed that month is __% of the overall line item.
 This value is then added to the total amount billed from previous pay requests.
 This total amount would be the total work completed to date.
 The balance to finish is then calculated by subtracting the total completed to date from the original line item total.
 The Architect or Owner’s representative will then review and approve the amount due to the contractor during that pay period.